neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_remix.md

 </div>

 ### Step 2.
-Create a simple smart contract at Remix
+Create a simple smart contract in Remix

 Click on the icon `Create New File` and type the file name in the field that appears below it.
-For example helloWorld.sol
+For example, helloWorld.sol
 For now, it is an empty file.
-To fill it with content, click on the created file name and type the text on the right side of the explorer (or copy your pre-prepared text there)(Fig. 2).
+To fill it with content, click on the created file name and type the text on the right side of the explorer (or copy your pre-prepared text there) (Fig. 2).

 <div class='neon-img-width-600' style={{textAlign: 'center'}}>